thshek0/thshek0/README.md

 Here are some ideas to get you started:
 -->
+- 🤔 Who am I?
+I’m Anson, a final year student in CUHK, majoring in AIST (ELITE stream) and minor in Business

-- 🔭 I’m currently working on maths
+- 🔭 I’m currently working on
+  - Research Project: Overfitting evaluation metrics of image generative models
+  - Practical Project: LLM applications (Name-Entity Recognition via ChatGPT API)
+  - CUHK Robotics Team Project: YOLO applications and OpenCV projects
-- 🌱 I’m currently learning AIST
+- 🌱 Interested in deep learning research and AI applications in robotics
-- 👯 I’m looking to collaborate on anything
-- 🤔 I’m looking for help with me
-- 💬 Ask me about anything
+- ⚡ Planning to pursue a master's degree in Computer Science. :)
-- 📫 How to reach me: fb, ig, anything
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/tsz-him-shek-823829201/)https://www.linkedin.com/in/tsz-him-shek-823829201/
-- 😄 Pronouns: :)
+- 😄 Pronouns: He / Him
-- ⚡ Fun fact: nahhhhhh
+- ⚡ Fun fact: Daily Leetcode Challenge